 This standard replaces IAS 17, Leases.
 IFRS 16 provides an updated definition of a lease contract, including guidance on the combination and separation of contracts.
 The standard requires lessees to recognize a right-of-use asset and a lease liability for substantially all lease contracts.
 The accounting for lessors is substantially unchanged from IAS 17.

-The adoption of this accounting standard had no impact on these financial statements as the Company is not a party to any leases.
+The adoption of this accounting standard had no impact on these financial statements as the Company is not a party to any agreement that is within the scope of IFRS 16.